Salmon fillet with Sake Sauce and wild rice – Asian-inspired salmon recipe.

 Asian recipes with salmon are often hit or miss, because salmon could be so fickle: you don’t want to overcook it and end up with a dry salmon that does not taste good.
 I am also a big fan of savory flavors, so I was looking for an Asian fish recipe that would not be overly sweet.
-This recipe uses a little bit of honey but only for glazing purposes, to caramelize salmon on top, – you can’t really taste the sweetness, which is what I wanted.
+This recipe for salmon fillet with sake sauce and wild rice uses a little bit of honey but only for glazing purposes, to caramelize salmon on top, – you can’t really taste the sweetness, which is what I wanted.

 The original recipe calls for marinating salmon in sake, soy sauce and other ingredients for about 30 minutes, and that’s how I cooked salmon the first time I tried this recipe, however, I found that keeping the fish in this marinade did not add much flavor-wise, and it certainly did not add anything to the fish presentation-wise – the salmon looked kind of limp and soft after being marinated.
-The second time I made this dish, I used a light honey-based glaze instead to give salmon more color.
+The second time I made this salmon fillet with sake sauce and wild rice, I used a light honey-based glaze instead to give salmon more color.
 I brushed the glaze over salmon as I cooked it on the skillet and then brushed some more during broiling – I liked the fish much better this way, and that’s the recipe here.

-I also used wild rice instead of basmati, just because I wanted to add some color to rice as well, so I used white and black wild rice.
+I also used wild rice instead of basmati, just because I wanted to add some color to rice as well.
+You can use any rice you like.
 Cooking wild rice is quite different from cooking regular rice, because you have to use more water (4 parts of water to 1 part of rice – for example, if you cook 1 cup of wild rice you need 4 cups of water).
 You also have to cook the rice longer – about 30 minutes, and towards the end it’s key not to overcook wild rice because it could get mushy.
 If using regular rice, such as basmati, you generally use less water and it takes less time to cook.

 I omitted cardamom pods for rice.
 When making sauce, I used more sake and used sesame oil instead of chili oil.
 I also used just a regular white wine vinegar instead of a brown rice vinegar.